 By the way, there a simple version of English language called Basic English created by a linguist C.K.
 Ogden consisting of 850 basic words.
 C.K.
 Ogden proved by scientific analysis that one can communicate successfully enough using vocabulary of such a small size!

-So if it’s possible to communicate efficiently using 850 English words, can’t you do the same operating with a whole lot more words and phrases?
-Sure you can!
+So if it’s possible to communicate efficiently using 850 English words, surely you can do the same operating with a whole lot more words and phrases?

 — — — — — — —